 “Xanax is usually prescribed to treat general anxiety and panic disorders.”

-Alcohol makes you sleepy and lowers inhibitions.
-When you take Xanax and alcohol together, these effects are intensified.
+The chances of overdose increase exponentially when the medication is combined with other substances—especially alcohol.
+Because alcohol makes you sleepy and lowers inhibitions, when you take Xanax and drink, these effects are intensified.
 The same is true of taking Xanax with other medications.
-Many over-the-counter cold medicines may contain up to 10 percent alcohol, and this can lead to accidental Xanax overdose symptoms.
+Many over-the-counter cold medicines may contain small percentages of alcohol, which can lead to accidental Xanax overdose symptoms.

-Xanax is easy to get over the Internet, but it is extremely dangerous to try or purchase Xanax online, particularly from vendors outside of the United States.
-Drugs.com warns that medications distributed on Internet sites often contain unsafe ingredients, and they may not be distributed by a legitimate, licensed source.
-Xanax purchased online has been found to contain a potent antipsychotic drug called Haldol, or haloperidol.
-This drug has dangerous side effects.
+Xanax is easy to get on the internet, but it is extremely dangerous to try or purchase the drug online, particularly from vendors outside of the United States.
+Medications distributed on websites often contain unsafe ingredients, and they may not be distributed by a legitimate, licensed source.
+Certain instances of Xanax purchased online have contained a potent antipsychotic drug called Haldol or haloperidol, which has dangerous side effects.

 Xanax can be addictive.
 For this reason, it should not be used unless monitored by a medical professional.

-Taking Xanax in larger doses than prescribed, or for longer than is recommended, can lead to overdose or drug addiction.
-Xanax overdose symptoms commonly occur if this drug has been crushed, chewed or broken during ingestion.
+Overdose symptoms may occur if Xanax has been crushed, chewed, or broken during ingestion.
 This is because Xanax extended-release tablets are meant to be slowly administered into your system.
-Breaking or crushing the tablets results in the drug being released at one time.
-Signs of an overdose on Xanax may include:
+Breaking or crushing the tablets results in the drug being released all at once, which can overwhelm your body’s systems.

-Xanax overdose treatment will vary depending on how much was taken, if other medications or substances were ingested with Xanax, and how quickly treatment was sought.
-In many cases, certain medications, like flumazenil, may be given to act as an antidote for Xanax.
+Xanax overdose treatment varies depending on how much was taken, if other medications or substances were ingested with it, and how quickly treatment was sought.
+In many cases, certain medications, such as flumazenil, may be given to act as an antidote for Xanax.
 Symptoms are treated as they present themselves.
 Medical personnel may also use gastric lavage, which involves inserting a tube into the stomach to pump out the unabsorbed Xanax.
 Depending on the symptoms, an intravenous line may be inserted to provide necessary fluids as well.